From a Nearby Country |

 Within this stringent framework, however, things really get going.
 Even the camera begins to move here, slowly traveling to the left, keeping close to the ground, and then back to where it started.
 Even though this slow gliding movement goes all but unnoticed at first, its effect is amazing: the slight shift in perspective alters the spatial dimensionality of the images, lending them an almost three-dimensional quality.

 Shot in 2013/14, the film is set in and around Kritzendorf, a small village by the Danube northwest of Vienna.
 The Vitovec family, neighbours of the filmmaker, make a living growing wine.
-We see the men in the vineyards, laboriously pounding iron stakes into the ground, pruning vines, harvesting grapes and filling bottles; we see the women weaving vines into a large crown in preparation of a harvest festival and making food for a wine-tavern buffet.
+We see the men in the vineyards, laboriously pounding iron stakes into the ground, pruning vines, harvesting grapes and filling bottles; we see the women weaving the harvest crown and making food for a wine-tavern buffet.
 Hard work, all of it.
 Creaking softly, two roast pigs slowly turn on a two-spit rotisserie.

 Manfred Neuwirth explores familiar territory even though some images of Aus einem nahen Land seem so unreal they might be science fiction.
 Once, it is the middle of the summer, a tractor suddenly materialises in a field next to a bale of hay; another time a ship goes by in the background, shot as if it was cutting straight through the landscape; and sometimes it is the camera itself that provokes the most beautiful irritations.
 Then, someone looks straight into the lens of the camera; whispers into the ear of the person sitting next to them at Sunday Mass in the forest, or abruptly changes direction when walking.